-Amazon API Gateway logs API calls, latency, and error rates to Amazon CloudWatch in your AWS account.
+Amazon API Gateway logs API calls, latency, and error rates to Amazon CloudWatch in your Amazon Web Services account.
 The metrics are also available through the Amazon API Gateway console in a REST API dashboard.
 API Gateway also meters utilization by third-party developers, the data is available in the API Gateway console and through the APIs.

 Q: Can I set up alarms on the Amazon API Gateway metrics?